Shyri/8bitdo-n64-oem-joystick/README.md

 # 8bitdo-n64-oem-joystick
-Use original N64 joystick with 8bitdo N64 retro controller and turn an original N64 controller into bluetooth.
+Use original N64 joystick with 8bitdo N64 retro controller circuit board and turn an original N64 controller into a bluetooth gamepad.

-So I wanted to play N64 emulator with a wireless N64 controller.
-I bought 8bitdo's N64 bluetooth replica and although it is quite good, having spend my childhood playing N64 I can tell it doesn't feel the same.
+I wanted to play N64 emulator with a wireless N64 controller.
+I bought 8bitdo's N64 bluetooth replica and although it is quite good, having spent my childhood playing N64 I can tell it doesn't feel the same.
 Thanks to [this guy](https://www.instructables.com/id/8bitdo-OEM-Wireless-N64-Controller/) I learned you can fit 8bitdo's controller board into an original N64 controller's case, and use original buttons.
-That was an improvement but I really wanted to experience the 100% original N64 experience.
-So I built this in order to replace 8bitdo's joystick based on two 10k potentiometers by the original N64 joystic, and this is the process:
+That was an improvement but I really wanted to have 100% original N64 experience.
+So I built this in order to replace 8bitdo's joystick based on two 10k potentiometers by the original N64 joystick, and this is the process:

-So N64 joystick signals are two linear encoders.
-Each axis has to signals, I and Q. Basically whenever I is high you should read Q, if Q is the same voltage level as I it means the joystick is going in one direction.
+N64 joystick signals come from two linear encoders.
+Each axis has to signals, I and Q. Long story short, whenever I is high you should read Q, if Q is the same level as I it means the joystick is going in one direction.
 If the voltage level is the opposite, the joystick is moving in the other direction.
-To know what direction you just have to find out testing.
+To know what direction corresponds each case you just have to find out testing.
+I only triggers if the joystick is moving.

 This is how you would see that signal in an oscilloscope: